Digging deep into Windows 10

 PCWorld’s extensive Dynamic Lock guide can walk you through everything you need to know about the feature, including in-depth tips that let you fine-tune details like activating the feature at a shorter range.

 If you’re into playing around on your PC, Windows 10’s Game Bar—summoned by pressing Windows + G in-game—holds all sorts of nifty extras.
 It’s always been able to take screenshots or videos of gameplay clips, but as of the Windows 10 Creators Update, the Game Bar also offers easy-peasy Beam game streaming and the intriguing Game Mode, which can improve performance on resource-limited systems.
-The April 2018 Update overhauled the interface, which you can see in the image above.
+The October 2018 Update overhauled the interface yet again, adding inline volume controls.

 The Game Bar’s handy even if you don’t actually play, as it can be used to record video of any app—not just games.
 Windows 10 also has a dedicated Gaming section in its Start menu Settings to let you tinker with options, including Xbox networking and parental controls.